How the EV FBT Exemption Works in Australia (2026)

 PHEVs were originally included in the exemption from 1 July 2022.
 The government removed them from 1 April 2025, citing the policy intent to support zero-emission vehicles rather than vehicles that still run on petrol part of the time.

-PHEVs ordered under a binding contract before 1 April 2025 were protected under transitional rules until 31 March 2027.
-Any PHEV first held on or after 1 April 2025 is fully subject to FBT at the standard rate.
+PHEVs that were already exempt before 1 April 2025 and under a financially binding commitment keep the exemption for the duration of that commitment.
+Any PHEV first held on or after 1 April 2025, without that prior commitment, is fully subject to FBT at the standard rate.

 The removal had an immediate pricing effect.
 Several PHEV brands cut drive-away prices significantly after April 2025 to compensate for the lost FBT benefit.
 The Cupra Formentor VZe, for example, dropped by over $20,000.